-The extent of existing control measures previously implemented in the Three Creek, Mill Swamp, and Darden Mill Run watersheds were quantified using the VADCR database, which includes practices financially supported through VADCR or USDA Conservation Reserve Enhancement Program (CREP).
-The initial list of control measures considered for this TMDL IP included those practices already installed in the watersheds, given that there is already some degree of acceptability for these types of control measures.
+The extent of existing control measures previously implemented in the RR watersheds were quantified using the VADCR and USDA Conservation Reserve Enhancement Program (CREP) databases and from estimates provided by local citizens, NRCS, and the Thomas Jefferson SWCD.
+The initial list of control measures considered for the RR TMDL IP included those practices already installed in the watersheds, given that there is already some degree of acceptability for these types of control measures.
 An analysis was then performed to identify the maximum extent of each measure needed to meet the pollutant reduction goals.
 The initial list of control measures was supplemented with additional measures through discussions with stakeholders.
-The suite of control measures available to meet the TMDL bacteria reduction targets were identified through discussions with the Working Group participants and quantified using a combination of GIS analysis and modeling, followed by spreadsheet analyses to calculate load reductions from each control measure as applied to each pollutant type and source category.
+The suite of control measures available to meet the TMDL bacteria reduction targets were identified through discussions with Working Group participants and quantified using a combination of GIS analysis and modeling, followed by spreadsheet analyses to calculate load reductions from each control measure as applied to each pollutant type and source category.
 This section provides a summary of the final set of control measures and extents needed to achieve the pollutant load reductions specified in the bacteria TMDLs.

-Load reductions were based on bacteria source loads simulated for the TMDL study and control measure effectiveness estimates.
+Load reductions were based on bacteria source loads simulated for the TMDL studies and control measure effectiveness estimates.